-Jenna Isaacson Pfueller is a proud Midwesterner, handmade crafter, brand storyteller, visual communicator, connector, graphic designer, marketer, admitted thrift store addict, and license plate enthusiast, now living and working in Portland, Maine.
+Jenna Isaacson Pfueller is a proud Midwesterner, handmade crafter, policy nerd, creative storyteller, visual communicator, people-connector, graphic designer, admitted thrift store addict, and license plate collector, now living in Portland, Maine.

 A graduate of the University of Missouri-Columbia School of Journalism, she worked in the news industry for 10 years, doing everything from writing obituaries to photographing a Superbowl.
 Her newspaper career included stints at the Salt Lake Tribune, St. Joseph News-Press, the Columbia Daily Tribune, and the Sarasota Herald-Tribune.